 A Home Equity Line of Credit (HELOC) is a loan provided by a lender that allows you to borrow against the equity in your property (the difference between the amount owed on your home and the value of the home).
 This revolving line of credit is secured by a mortgage on your property and will have a maximum loan amount that can be withdrawn from over a set period of time (draw period).
 HELOC’s are often used to make large purchases, remodel your home, consolidate high-interest credit cards, or are opened as a go-to fund for emergencies.

-If you are considering opening a HELOC or need an attorney to oversee your closing, please contact our office for more information.
+If you are considering opening a HELOC or need an attorney near you to oversee your closing, please contact our office for more information.

 As you consider how or whether to borrow against the equity in your home, you should talk to the real estate attorneys of Weeks & Irvine, LLC.
 We are familiar with home equity borrowing and HELOCs, and we can help you make the choices that will help you reach your goals.